GSquad934/dotfiles/config/leftwm/README.md

 ```
 yay -S leftwm
 ```
+Then, you also need the files in this repository to actually configure LeftWM and have the theme showcased in the above screenshot.

 For other methods of installation, please refer to the documentation on the [LeftWM Github page](https://github.com/leftwm/leftwm).